diana-hui-yang/cohesity-scripts/nfs/backup-ora-coh-nfs/README.md

 ## Backup scripts Description

-The backup scripts can utilize mutiple mount points to backup Oracle databases. backup-ora-coh-nfs.bash script uses Oracle backupset and  backuo-ora-coh-oim.bash uses Oracle incremental merge. backuo-ora-coh-oim.bash should be used with Cohesity snapshot feature as a complete backup solution.
+The backup scripts can utilize mutiple mount points to backup Oracle databases. backup-ora-coh-nfs.bash script uses Oracle backupset.
-Both support full, incremental, and archive logs backup options.
-They also supports recvoery catalog.
+It supports full, incremental, and archive logs backup options.
+It also supports recvoery catalog.

 When run the script without any options, it displays the script usage